codeforge-ide/codeforgeai/README.md

 ## 🚀 Overview

-CodeforgeAI is a powerful command-line tool that leverages AI to assist developers in their workflow.
+CodeforgeAI is a powerful command-line developer tool that leverages AI to assist developers in their workflow.
 With a variety of commands and integration capabilities, it helps you analyze, generate, and improve code efficiently.

 ## 📋 Table of Contents